glitchwolfe/justin-and-dragons/README.md

 # To Do

+* UX Improvements:
+- Add support for left/right arrow keys
+- Translate vertical scroll wheel activity into horizontal scroll

+* Presentation/Extra Polish:
+- Figure out a place to use the DnD poster
+- Create an intro slide/screen

+* Party Members:
+- Improve the logic behind comparing party members on event changes
+- Fix animations for members joining/leaving
+- Adjust positioning of party members
+- Choose new sprites for all party members

+* Backgrounds:
 - Fix width calculation for parallax layers (in firefox)
 - Find a solution for crossfading from scene to scene, CSS transition is very resource intensive